zachjob/bitmaker/README.md

 # Step 3c: Add Ghosts to the Menu

-Add the options to eat the ghosts to the menu.
-Review how the __eat dot__ and __quit__ options were implemented to figure out how you should add items to the menu.
+Add the option to eat the ghosts to the menu.
+Review how the __eat dot__ and __quit__ options were implemented to figure out how you should add more options to the menu.
 Use the array of ghosts you setup in the previous step to cycle through and display each ghost.

 Your game should look similar to this now: